akazukin5151/koneko/README.md

 ## Features

 * Launch from `koneko`, documentate this as an offline mode
-* Show frequently searched IDs/strings with an option to select them.
+* Show frequently searched IDs/strings with an option to select them with pick.
+On main screen, prompt for a mode or select all.
+On prompt loop, allow '!freq' to launch pick that goes directly to the mode.
 * Go to related works from image view (illust_related)
 * View recommended illusts (illust_recommended)